X-Ray Fish Care & Keeping: Size, Diet, and Tank Setup

 Habitat in the wild

-Pristella maxillaris, commonly known as the X-ray Tetra or X-ray Fish, belongs to the Characidae family.
-The Characidae family is a large and diverse group of freshwater fish, commonly referred to as characids or characins.
-It includes many popular aquarium fish, such as tetras, hatchetfish, and pencilfish, among others.
+Pristella maxillaris, commonly known as the x-ray tetra or x-ray fish, belongs to the Characidae family—a large and diverse group of freshwater fish.
+This family includes many popular aquarium species, such as tetras, hatchetfish, and pencilfish, making it a favorite among fish enthusiasts.

 Description